TnTora/SyncReaction/README.md

 |Alt+m       |addDelay       | add 0.05 to delay |
 ## Installation

+# WARNING: This section is under construction and as such might be missing necessary information.

 ### Setup mpv script
 Locate your mpv config folder.
 It is typically found at `~/.config/mpv/` on Linux/MacOS and `\%APPDATA%\mpv\` on Windows.
 [Files section](https://mpv.io/manual/master/#files) in mpv's manual for more info.
 I will refer to the path of this folder as `<mpv config directory>` for the rest of this file.